 Walter’s mother Ellen died in late 1868 at the age of 39.
 His father remarried in September 1870 to Ellen Neck.
 Henry had a further 11 children by his second wife, so Walter had 15 siblings in total.
 His step mother was only 5 years older than he was.

 In 1871 [aged 17] Walter is named on the census records as an assistant curator at the Woodwardian Museum, helping his father.
 He went to Christ’s College in April 1871, and got his Natural Sciences Tripos [1st Class] in 1876, BA in 1877 and MA in 1880.
 He was awarded the Sedgwick Prize in 1880.

 He became Professor of Geology at University College, Aberystwyth 1877-1878, before taking up a post as Custodian of the Museum at York in 1880.
 He married Margaret Kemp in 1881.
 Margaret was from Cambridge, and her father Charles was a University Marshall.
 Walter and Margaret had a daughter Dora Margaret in April 1882.

-According to a History of the Yorkshire Museum, Walter Keeping developed a form of paralysis shorting after moving to York which affected his ability to work.
+According to a History of the Yorkshire Museum, Walter Keeping developed a form of paralysis shortly after moving to York which affected his ability to work.
 He retired from the museum in 1883 as a result of his ‘mental infirmity’.
 He died in a hospital in Cheadle, Cheshire in 1888 at the age of 34 and was buried from 17 Emery St.